docker/docs/docker-for-windows/index.md

 * **CPUs** - Change the number of processors assigned to the Linux VM.

-* **Memory** - Change the amount of memory the Docker Desktop for Windows Linux VM uses.
+* **Memory** - Change the amount of memory the Docker Desktop Linux VM uses.

+* **Swap** - Configure the swap file size.

 ### Network

-You can configure Docker Desktop for Windows networking to work on a virtual private network (VPN).
+You can configure Docker Desktop networking to work on a virtual private network (VPN).

 ![Network settings](images/settings-network.png){:width="600px"}